What are your hours?

 What’s the story behind the Butterfly Garden?

 The Monarch butterfly statue was created by Tom Moran, of Moran Ironworks in Onaway.
 It was originally part of a rotating public art exhibit in Charlevoix County.
 One of the library patrons loved it and purchased it for the library.
-This patron then created the butterfly garden to surround the statue.
+This patron then funded the butterfly garden to surround the statue.

 Rain Garden Information: